CPU-THU/MDPeek/attack-mbedtls/readme.md

 ### Run

-First, disable ASLR because the attacker has the root privilege:
+First, disable ASLR because the attacker has the root privilege (in the threat module):

 ```shell
 sudo ./scripts/disable_aslr.sh